murilogustineli/murilogustineli/README.md

 - 👋 Hi, I’m @murilogustineli
 - 🤖 I’m passionate about applying AI and Machine Learning for good!
-- 👀 Check it out this [Linear Regression Algorithm](https://github.com/murilogustineli/Machine-Learning/blob/main/1.Linear-Regression%26Gradient-Descent/LinearRegression.ipynb) I created from scratch using object-oriented programming!
+- 👀 Check it out this [Linear Regression model](https://github.com/murilogustineli/Machine-Learning/blob/main/1.Linear-Regression%26Gradient-Descent/LinearRegression.ipynb) I created from scratch using gradient descent algorithm and object-oriented programming!
 - 📚 I’m currently taking this [Machine Learning course](https://www.coursera.org/learn/machine-learning), and learning ML libraries such as Keras, TensorFlow, PySpark MLlib, Databricks MLflow, and also Neural Networks and Deep Learning algorithms
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/murilo-gustineli/)